Dilling-McDaniel Veteran's Award

-This scholarship is named after two of the founding members of the Emergency Management and Homeland Security (EMHS) program at FSU.
+This award is named after two of the founding members of the Emergency Management and Homeland Security (EMHS) program at FSU.
 Janet Dilling and Robert McDaniel both served their country during the Cold and Gulf Wars, and became emergency management professionals after their military careers.
-This scholarship is for veterans or active duty service members who wish to obtain their EMHS Certificate at Florida State University.
+This award is for veterans, active duty service members or their spouses who wish to obtain their EMHS Certificate at Florida State University.

 Janet Dilling served as an ordnance officer in the Army, managing theater level ammunition stocks, serving as a commander, and also writing and directing war and contingency plans.
 After her service, Janet served as both a local and state level emergency manager in Idaho and Florida, before joining the FSU faculty in 1997.
 While creating and directing the EMHS academic program in its early years, Janet also earned her doctorate in Public Administration, focusing on the academic growth of emergency management programs throughout the country.
 Janet Dilling is considered one of the foremost experts in her field, and her classes are some of the most popular at the university.